17 Best Restaurants in Athens, Greece

 $ | Psirri

-A very well-kept secret until a couple of years ago, Avli remains well under the radar even today.
-But if you walk past its inconspicuous entrance, you'd be missing out on uniquely satisfying small plates and bottomless carafes of barrel wine.
+Once a very well-kept secret, today Avli fills fast, so waiting a little for a table is pretty common.
+Bear in mind it's hard to find, but if you do walk past its inconspicuous entrance, you'd be missing out on uniquely satisfying small plates and bottomless carafes of barrel wine.
 Dining here remains a unique experience in a village-like backyard that is nothing like the rest of Athens.
-Foreign artists and Greek businesspeople alike find refuge here, especially when they want to take the afternoon off and indulge a little.
+Foreign artists and Greek business people alike find refuge here, especially when they want to take the afternoon off and indulge a little.

 Known For